-Talent rupturing the PL.
+Talent rupturing the PL. (with 2.2.2).
+Actually, the PL was ruptured as we removed the germinal disc (2.2.2)

 Talent peeling the PL off the yolk.

 Rinse the PL several times in baths of 10 millimolar Tris-HCl until no trace of yolk is visible [1].
 Ensure that the PL is clean, white, and floating in the buffer.
 Process the PL for sublayer separation or proceed directly to biochemical analyses [2].
 Videographer: This step is important!